julianlam/feps/fep/ae0c/fep-ae0c.md

 A LitePub relay client actor will send an `Announce` for a relayed object (like a `Note`).
 For best interoperability `Announce` should refer to the announced object using an URI (instead of embedding the object).

-The `Announce` activity MUST be address to the relay server actor's followers collection.
+The `Announce` activity MUST be addressed to the relay server actor's followers collection.
 (TODO it's not known if the admin addressing is also required).
-The `published` property should be included since some relay server will reject activities without it.
+The `published` property should be included since some relay servers will reject activities without it.

 ```json
 {